Interior designer: Andrej Kregar, Uroš Babnik

 The refurbishment of the interior started with the floor plan design.
 Our team of architects chose a solution that involved merging the living area with the dining room and the kitchen into a single open space.
 The modern and minimalistic kitchen is separated into two parts, one for food preparation and cooking, and the other one for eating.
 The kitchen then fuses with the living and dining room.
 By using ambient lighting and exposing the ceiling beams, we created a pleasant, modern yet traditional atmosphere..
 The interior allowed a sense of playfulness within the design process, which is why we incorporated trends with retro accessories and prestigious details.
 The ground floor interior is predominantly in the earth tones of beige and brown, highlighted by gold and copper-tone details and wood.

-In the first floor, the master bedroom is large enough to serve as a second living room.
-The corresponding bathroom with sauna has plenty of cabinets, which are hidden behind a mirror.
+On the first floor, the master bedroom is large enough to serve as a second living room.
+The corresponding bathroom with the sauna has plenty of cabinets, which are hidden behind a mirror.
 We paid special attention to the child’s room, which is in pink and fuchsia colors.
 Since the house will serve as a summer residence, it also has a room for the maid.

 With the help of a landscape architect, our studio designed the exterior of the house too.
 We also considered the relative locations of the animals to ensure their well-being.
-Instead of constructing a pool, we decided for a more natural solution on a swimming pond.
+Instead of constructing a pool, we decided on a more natural solution on a swimming pond.